 Of course, LG isn’t the only show in town when it comes to OLED TVs.
 Other manufacturers including Panasonic, Philips and Sony have all come to the market with rival ranges.

 Virtually all manufacturers source the basic OLED panels from LG Display, but this doesn’t mean all OLED TVs look alike.
 Manufacturers design their own models and build their own internals, including picture processing engines and speakers, which delivers variances in picture quality from set to set.

-All of these TVs have different strengths and weaknesses but currently, for our money, LG’s own 2018 OLEDs are the best around, and well worth looking out for on Amazon Prime Day.
+All of these TVs have different strengths and weaknesses but currently, for our money, LG’s own 2018 OLEDs are the best around, and well worth looking out for.